sonw-vh/basic-lab-walkthrough/lab3.md

-# LAB 3 WALKTHROUGH: DESERIALIZATION VULNERABILITY
+# LAB 3 WALKTHROUGH: DECENTRALIZATION VULNERABILITY

 ## Define the target
 There's a flag hidden in this form as `Flag.txt`: